AN ASTRONOMICAL CHRONOLOGY OF ANCIENT CHINA

-by Zoltan Andrew Simon (Red Deer, Canada and Guangzhou, China)
+by Zoltan Andrew Simon (Red Deer, Canada)

 The present paper is a by-product of the author’s unpublished paper on the astronomy of ancient China.
 In that, particular emphasis was devoted to the problem of an exact absolute chronology based mainly on original eclipse records.
 Here his approach